Everything's so green when Chianti's grapevines start to bud…

-In one of my last blog posts, I talked briefly about the different types of pruning - the so-called training methods.
-In mid-February, this work in the vineyard was already in full swing.
-And now, at the beginning to middle of April, when the first guests tentatively return to Tuscany and the still gentle rays of sunshine warm the slopes of the Conca d'Oro, the sap shoots into the vines and they begin to sprout.
-Then a fresh, lush green veil covers the hills and slopes.
-The 2018 wine year has begun!Depending on the weather, of course, the foundations for budding are laid a little earlier.
-Namely when the sap shoots into the pruned vines in March.
-For winegrowers, this is the most exciting part of the wine year - apart from the harvest, of course.
-Because when the eyes - those are the places where a plant has the ability to form side shoots - start to sprout and when the first small and tender leaves appear, it is also a very delicate time for the vines.
+In a recent blog post, I quickly chatted about the different ways we prune vines – what they call 'training methods'.
+By mid-February, this work in the vineyard was already super busy.
+And now, from early to mid-April, as the first visitors slowly make their way back to Tuscany and the gentle sunbeams warm the slopes of Conca d'Oro, the sap rushes into the grapevines and they start to sprout.
+Then, a fresh, vibrant green veil spreads over the hills and slopes.
+The 2018 wine year has begun!If you want to get really specific, the foundation for the sprouting – depending on the weather, of course – is actually laid a bit earlier.
+That's when, in March, the sap rushes into the pruned grapevines.
+For winemakers, this is the most exciting part of the wine year – besides the harvest, of course.
+Because when the 'eyes' – those are the spots where a plant can grow side shoots – start to sprout, and when the first tiny, delicate leaves appear, a very tricky time begins for the grapevines.

-In spring, even in Tuscany, it can happen that temperatures drop below zero degrees at night and frost endangers the first tender shoots.
-To be precise, it is not actually the frost alone that damages the leaves.
-Strictly speaking, it is the clash of ice and sun: when the sun shines on the still-frozen leaves in the morning, the ice crystals break open and the delicate, tender leaves break with them.
-For this reason, so-called fog fires can often be observed in the vineyards in the morning hours in such weather conditions.
-The smoke from the fires simply prevents the sun from warming the frozen leaves too quickly, as the sun's rays can only penetrate the vines to a limited extent and not at full strength through the fog.
-The fires that can be seen here and there therefore have nothing to do with the plants being warmed by the fire.
+In spring, even in Tuscany, it can happen that temperatures dip below freezing at night, putting those first delicate shoots at risk from frost.
+To be super accurate, it's not just the frost itself that harms the little leaves.
+It's actually when ice meets sun: if the sun hits the still-frozen leaves in the morning, the ice crystals break apart, and those sensitive, tender leaves break right along with them.
+That's why, when the weather's like this, you'll often spot what they call 'fog fires' in the vineyards during the morning.
+The smoke from these fires simply stops the sun from warming the frozen leaves too fast, because the sun's rays can only get through the fog partially, not at full strength, to the vines.
+So, those fires you see around actually have nothing to do with keeping the plants warm!

 Back